leo-r-jia/Firegirl-and-Waterboy/README.md

 Navigation of menus is completed with a mouse.
 Players are controlled through the keyboard.

 ### Controls
-Firegirl is controlled with the WASD keys.
-Waterboy's controls are the arrow keys.
+Firegirl:
+Moved with WASD.
+Press space to shoot if you have a portal gun.

+Waterboy: Move with the arrow keys.
+Press period to shoot if you have a portal gun.

 ## Dependancies
 Reliant on [Azure PlayFab](https://playfab.com/) for saving and leaderboard functionality.